 Suggested Guidelines for Different Types of Disabilities

-- Mobility Impaired – Non Wheelchair: Persons with mobility impairments who are able to walk independently may be able to negotiate stairs in an emergency with minor assistance.
+- Mobility Impaired – Non-Wheelchair: Persons with mobility impairments who can walk independently may be able to negotiate stairs in an emergency with minor assistance.
 If danger is imminent, the individual should wait until the heavy traffic has cleared before attempting the stairs.
-If there is no immediate danger (such as detectable smoke, fire or an unusual odor), the person with the disability may choose to stay in the building with the options listed above, until the emergency personnel arrive and determine if evacuation is necessary.
+If there is no immediate danger (such as detectable smoke, fire, or an unusual odor), the person with the disability may choose to stay in the building with the options listed above, until the emergency personnel arrive and determine if evacuation is necessary.

 Prior planning and practicing of emergency evacuation routes are important in ensuring a safe evacuation.

 For additional information, contact UWO’s ADA Coordinator in Dempsey Hall, Room 211, (920) 424-2296.